 In January, showrooms and shops slash prices on furniture to make room for fresh inventory in February.
 Though you'll find bargains on other pieces, sofas present some of the biggest opportunities to save.

 Carpets & Rugs

 It's all about those New Year's resolutions.
-Maybe you're not in the market for a treadmill (or have already been through the whole "buy a treadmill to use as an expensive clothing rack" process), but even smaller things like weights, resistance bands and even yoga blocks are included in sales, particularly at places like Target.
+Maybe you're not in the market for a treadmill (or you've already been through the whole "buy a treadmill to use as an expensive clothing rack" process), but even smaller things like weights, resistance bands, and yoga blocks are included in sales, particularly at places like Target.

 One person's unwanted gift card is another's treasure.
 Lifehacker points out that this time of year, many are exchanging their gift cards for cash.
 Through websites like CardCash, you'll be able to buy these gift cards at discounted prices.

 The other big seasonal to-do this time of year is the Super Bowl—which means that retailers often discount their televisions just in time for viewing party hosts to make their upgrades during the weeks leading up to the big day (February 4, if you were curious).